XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 At this point, your wallet shows the account's balance getting updated, but doesn't give you any clue about how this state came about, namely the actual transactions that caused the updates.
-So, our next step is to display the account's transaction history and to keep it up to date:
+So, our next step is to display the account's up to date transaction history using subscriptions once again:

 To get the application running at this stage of development, run the following command: